simeonowolabi/London_House_Price_-Analysis-Report/README.md

 The dataset used for this analysis is available [here](https://github.com/simeonowolabi/London_House_Price_-Analysis-Report/blob/main/london_house_prices.csv), and it contains information on a diverse range of properties in London.

-We invite you to join us in this exploration of the London real estate market and hope you find the insights provided in this project both informative and valuable.
+I invite you to join us in this exploration of the London real estate market and hope you find the insights provided in this project both informative and valuable.

 Feel free to customize this introduction to better fit your project's specifics and objectives.
 Additionally, don't forget to provide the actual link to your dataset and any relevant details about data sources and preprocessing in the README.